SubhashBose/MSO-365-E5-AR/README.md

 ## **Setup Steps (Encrypted Secure Version)**

-1. Fork the MSO_E5_Dev_AutoRenew repository to your GitHub account.
-2. Register a new application in Azure Active Directory.
+1. Register a new application in Azure Active Directory.
     - Go to https://entra.microsoft.com/
     - Applications > App reginstrations > New registration
     - Select "Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)"